Links on Android Authority may earn us a commission. Learn more.

-Apple opened yet another chapter in its smartwatch history book with the Apple Watch Series 8, the refreshed Apple Watch SE, and the all-new Apple Watch Ultra.
+Apple opened another chapter in its smartwatch history book with the Apple Watch Series 8, the refreshed Apple Watch SE, and the all-new Apple Watch Ultra.
 With these three new choices come plenty of alternatives for those running iPhones or Android devices.
-Below, we’ve rounded up the best Apple Watch alternatives you can buy.
+Below, we round up the best Apple Watch alternatives you can buy.

 Buying the right Apple Watch alternative

 Right off the bat, we should highlight that there’s no pure replacement for the Apple Watch.
 Apple’s wearables will naturally be your best bet if you own an iPhone.
-That being said, Garmin, Samsung, and Fitbit provide plenty of fitness and health tracking perks.
+Garmin, Samsung, and Fitbit provide plenty of fitness and health tracking perks.

-On that note, there are distinctions to be made within the Apple Watch ladder, too.
+On that note, distinctions must be made within the Apple Watch ladder.
 The Apple Watch Series 8 offers several health-tracking benefits over the new Apple Watch SE, including blood oxygen monitoring, ECG smarts, a more durable build, and a new temperature sensor that informs more intuitive cycle tracking.
 That said, the SE is much cheaper.
-You should consider this pricing structure and the watches’ feature sets when shopping for either, especially alternatives.
+When shopping for either, you should consider this pricing structure and the watches’ feature sets, especially alternatives.

-The Apple Watch Ultra is also now in play, bringing a much larger battery, titanium shell, and plenty of additional features extreme sports enthusiasts will appreciate.
+The Apple Watch Ultra is also in play, bringing a much larger battery, rugged titanium shell, and plenty of additional features that more adventurous and sporty users will appreciate.
 It also comes with the highest price we’ve ever seen tied to an Apple Watch.

 So, what should you look for in an Apple Watch alternative?
 Considering how versatile the Apple Watch lineup now is, you might be considering several variables.